jonathanslenders/pymux-test/README.rst

 -----------

 Create a file ``~/.pymux.conf``, and populate it with commands, like you can enter at the command line.
+There is an `example config <>`_ in the examples directory.

 What if it crashes?